 d) Past disappointments.

-joyful harvest, by God's blessing, is the natural consequence of a
+a) A joyful harvest, by God's blessing, is the natural consequence of a dripping seed time.

 b) God, who cannot lie, hath promised it.